bfg-lhirschi/tf-sonarqube-integration/README.md

 The code analysis then becomes available in the Sonarqube UI when the PR containing the changes is merged into the default.
 Currently Java repos that use Gradle and Maven build tools need to have additional code committed to the created branch before it is merged.

 ## Resources
 The Terraform workspace can be found at the following link-
 https://app.terraform.io/app/bfg/workspaces/gis_sonarqube_github

-When a new repo is added the following resources will be created when Terraform is applied if it matches a Github query in the configuration:
+When a new repo matches the Github query of a calling module, the following resources will be created when Terraform is applied:
-- Github Secret containing the token for accessing Sonarqube
-- Github Secret containing the URL of the Sonarqube instance
-- A branch which will contain commits for the following new files:
+- A branch with commits for the following new files:
-	- Github Action file for the main language in the repo
+	- Github Action file for the appropriate language of the codebase
 	- sonarqube properties file for configuring the Github Action
-- A pull request for the created branch that the owning team will need to merge into the default branch
+- A pull request to merge these changes into the default branch

+### Resource Changes
 Some resources that are managed by this Terraform are changed externally such as PR state going from open to merged and changes to etags, shas and ids.
 To accomodate this and still manage them some resources use the 'ignore changes' argument in the lifecycle block to prevent Terraform attempting to revert these changes.
 ```
   lifecycle {